eyescroll/BrookesBlog/_posts/2020-10-02-the-what-and-why-of-kindles-standards-texts.md

 ---
 layout: post
-title: (The What and Why of) Kindle's Standards Texts
+title: (The What of) Kindle's Standards Texts
 date: 2020-10-02T17:47:33.138Z
 comments: true
 ---